 \subsection{Offline Phase: UI Navigation Modeling Cost}

-\heading{Modeled graphs:} We build the navigation graph with the prototype modeler and then transform it into a path-unambiguous forest.
+\heading{Modeled graphs:} We build the UNG with the prototype modeler and then transform it into a path-unambiguous forest.
 In the raw modeled graphs, Excel/PowerPoint/Word each exceeds 4K controls.
-To control context cost, we extract a core topology from the forest: Excel $\approx$ 2K, Word $\approx$ 1K, PowerPoint $\approx$ 1K controls.
-Word and Excel take a forest; PowerPoint’s core topology is a single tree.
+To control context cost, we extract a core topology from the forest: Excel $\approx$ 2K, Word $\approx$ 1K, and PowerPoint $\approx$ 1K controls.
+Word and Excel take a forest; PowerPoint's core topology is a single tree.
 No nested references exist among shared subtrees.

 \heading{Cost:} Automated modeling per application takes < 3 hours.
-Some manual setting is required (see \autoref{sec:navmodel}).
+Some manual setup is required (see \autoref{sec:navmodel}).
 We assume the operator has reasonable app proficiency (e.g., can identify controls that jump to external applications or drastically reshape the UI, either a priori or by observing the modeling execution).
 Average manual effort is around 1.5 person-days per application.
 The resulting model is version-specific but reusable across machines for the same application build.